bioinfo-pf-curie/geniac/utils/docs/process.rst

 Shared between processes
 ++++++++++++++++++++++++

-You can define generic labels for both cpus and memory (as you wish) in the file ``conf/process.config``.
+You can define generic labels for both CPU and memory (as you wish) in the file ``conf/process.config``.
 For example:

 ::